About two years ago, I was in the zone.

 You are a system; a system built on personality traits, life experiences and preferences, that interacts with a home and work context and is shaped by the expectations and affordances of the environment in which you find yourself.
 That system (ie, the nuances of your life) can either support your change or it can render your change almost impossible.

-When you find yourself (as I do now) having to exert a lot of self control to keep your life moving in the direction you’ve set, you would be well served to look critically at the system that is you.
+When you find yourself (as I do now) having to exert a lot of self control to keep your life moving in the direction you’ve set, you would be well served to look critically at the system that is your life.
 As I look at mine, I realize that I’ve lost all of the routines that kept me feeling motivated and confident.
 I’m not doing any reflective writing and I’m barely exercising… and as a result I’m struggling.

 But I’ve beens cycling through these challenges for 15 years and it’s not a huge surprise to be back here needing to rebuild and reinstate these rituals.